ibm-cloud-docs/log-analysis/export.md

 # Exporting logs to local file
 {: #export}

 You can export log data in JSONL format from an IBM Log Analysis with LogDNA instance into a local file.
+You can export logs programmatically or from the IBM Log Analysis Web UI.
 {:shortdesc}

+Consider the following information when you export log data:
+* You export a set of log entries.
+* To define the set of data that you want to export, you can apply filters, and searches.
+* An email is sent to your email address with a link to a compressed file that includes the data.
+* The data is available for a maximum of 48 hours.
+* The maximum number of lines that you can export is 10,000.

 ## Exporting logs from the Web UI